 Americans in your Community: Embassy/consulate officers, eligible family members, Peace Corps Volunteers, students – particularly academic exchange participants – and other Americans in your area are great resources to provide insights into American culture.
 They can be invited to talk about the United States or demonstrate their artistic talents.
 Successful cultural programs can range from talking about student life in the United States to conducting workforce development workshops.

 Film: Popular Hollywood films, independent films and documentaries covered by our Motion Picture Licensing Corporation (MPLC) agreement allow American Spaces to build programming that will reach out to and engage diverse communities from youth groups to emerging filmmakers to non-governmental organizations.
 Individual American Spaces can design their own film programs and ongoing series through an enhanced public performance license agreement with the MPLC, which now covers approximately 50,000 titles.
-For more information, ideas and how to determine if a film is included in the MPLC agreement, contact the film program office at ECAFilm@state.gov.
+The list of producers and distributors whose films fall under the MPLC agreement can be found here.
+For more information, ideas and how to determine if a film is included in the MPLC agreement, contact the film program office at MPLC@state.gov.